Gatlinburg, Tennessee, USA town skyline in the Smoky Mountains.

 Train Rides

-A favorite attraction is the Great Smoky Mountains Railroad.
+A favorite attraction is the Great Smoky Mountain Railroad.
 The steam-driven train transports passengers from the historic depot throughout the scenic Western North Carolina countryside along the Nantahala and Tuckasegee Rivers.
 Ride and dine along the way as you take in the beautiful sights.

 Other activities to fill your itinerary include the Smoky Mountain Trains Museum, the Fly Fishing Museum of the Southern Appalachians, and the Swain County Heritage Museum.
 Additionally, you can visit Bryson City Island Park and Darnell Farms.